With less than two months to go until the end of the Brexit transition period, it's not too late to become legally resident in France.

 To be legally resident you will also need to meet a minimum income test, but the threshold is very low.
-You can also apply to join the French health system once you have been in France for at least 3 months (or set up a small business and obtain it automatically).
+You can also apply to join the French health system once you have been in France for at least 3 months (or apply to UK government for S1 if State retired, or set up a small business and obtain it automatically).
 See our article Moving to France after Brexit for more on these points.

 There is no minimum qualifying period required to live in France before 31st Dec; provided you relocate to France before the end of the transition period with the intent of becoming permanently resident that is enough.

 The French authority will not be looking for reasons to refuse you residency, but the closer to the end of the year you do relocate, the more precautions you need to take to ensure you are clearly resident.

 That will preclude taking lodgings, installing yourself in France in a camper van or mobile home, or other form of temporary accommodation, as they are unlikely to be accepted by the French authorities as adequate proof.

 So far so good, but the process is still not without risk or difficulty.

 Although you do not need to have sold your existing home in the UK to obtain residency, there is a potential tax risk to not having done so.

 This is because you will lose your entitlement to principal residence exemption on capital gains in the UK and you will become liable for capital gains tax in France on the eventual sale proceeds of what will then be your second home.